This page contains important information for students (including prospective students) trying to contact me (Daniel Hsu).

 - You must write and submit a five-page report at the end of the internship, describing your work and what you learned in the process.

-- The report is due two weeks after the end of the internship.
+- It is due two weeks after the last day of your internship.

 - My supervisors have not approved my report because they are on vacation (or otherwise unavailable).
 Is it okay to submit the report anyway?

-- I will submit the report late because my supervisor cannot approve the report until after the deadline.
+- I will submit the report late because my supervisors cannot approve the report until after the deadline.
 Is this okay?

 Research opportunities for Columbia students